Kurtuluş, Seyhan

-Kurtuluş ([kuɾtulush]) is a mahalle in the Seyhan district of the city of Adana.
-The neighborhood is part of the downtown, situated south of the railway lines and east of the Adana Metro line.
+Kurtuluş ([kuɾtulush]) is a neighbourhood (mahalle) in the municipality and district of Seyhan, Adana Province, Turkey.
+Its population is 11,444 (2022).
+The neighborhood is part of the downtown of Adana, situated south of the railway lines and east of the Adana Metro line.

 Governance

 Kurtuluş is a mahalle and it is administered by the Muhtar and the Seniors Council.

 Demographics

-The population of Reşatbey as of December 31, 2019 is 12,193.
-Most of the residents of Kurtuluş, are from families that live in Adana for several generations.
+Most of the residents of Kurtuluş are from families that live in Adana for several generations.

 Economy

 Kurtuluş is one of the wealthiest neighbourhoods in the city.
 Education levels are higher than most of the neighborhoods of Adana.
 TCDD and Türk Telekom regional headquarters are within the neighborhood.

 Kurtuluş farmer's market serves from Tuesday at 11am to Wednesdays at 15pm, every week, east of the Atatürk Swimming Complex.

 Sports

 Adana's major water sports hall, the Atatürk Swimming Complex is located within the neighborhood.
 There are two tennis courts next to the complex.
 Adana Demirspor youth football training ground is also in the neighborhood, next to the club's office in the Sular area.